BloomTech-Labs/conference-contacts-fe/README.old.md

-# Swaap App
+# Swaap

-## You can find the deployed project at https://staging.swaap.co
+You can find the deployed project at https://staging.swaap.co

 ## Contributors